immutant/immutant.org/news/2015-10-01-lein-immutant-2-0-1.md

 ---
-title: lein-immutant 2.0.1/boot-immutant 0.4.0 Released
+title: New versions of Leiningen and Boot plugins
 author: The Immutant Team
 layout: news
 tags: [ lein, lein-immutant, boot, boot-immutant, installation ]